Use of ADR in commercial disputes, a quiet revolution?

 Options for Practitioners

 What if attorneys were to dare recommending mediation?
 Should they be concerned about the “lost” business or should they make every effort to represent the client to the best of their ability, including a thorough preparation for the mediation conference?
 We can assume that in-house counsel will not be fooled and will take their business elsewhere.
-There is money to be made in mediation; strategy and tactics planning, collecting facts and figures, as well as effective delivery at the mediation – with the chance to develop a mutually agreeable solution while preserving the business relationship.
+There is money to be made in mediation; strategy and tactics planning, collecting facts and figures, as well as effective delivery at the negotiation – with the chance to develop a mutually agreeable solution while preserving the business relationship.

 There is no question that attorneys need to reassess arbitration as an alternative to litigation.
 New arbitration rules hint at future developments leading to a more efficient arbitration process and overall cost savings.
 Whether arbitration can be truly streamlined will depend on the willingness of the parties to work towards a mutual financially reasonable resolution process, without getting lost in billable hours.
 At the same time, mediation deserves to be reassessed by European attorneys.
-If business calls for resolving business problems as business problems, not legal problems, the legal community should listen and take action.
-Business lawyers are certainly familiar with a commercial mindset; balancing the need for risk assessment with the wisdom of realistic cooperation.
+If business calls for resolving business problems as business problems, not legal issues, the legal community should listen and take action.
+Business lawyers are undoubtedly familiar with a commercial mindset; balancing the need for risk assessment with the wisdom of practical cooperation.

 DISCLAIMER: The materials and information in this newsletter do not constitute legal advice.
 EUROPE UPDATE is a publication made available solely for informational purposes and should not be considered legal advice.
-The opinions and comments in EUROPE UPDATE are those of its contributors and do not necessarily reflect any opinion of the ABA, their respective firms or the editors.
+The opinions and comments in EUROPE UPDATE are those of its contributors and do not necessarily reflect any view of the ABA, their respective firms or the editors.

 © 2013 ABA all rights reserved.